Skip to main content

 Required web services for publishing

 Enable these web services for users who publish vacancies.
-The word "volcanic" in these service names refers to the Access Volcanic platform integration.
+The word "volcanic" in these service names refers to your website's platform integration.

 • Get vacancy volcanic retrieves vacancy status and overview from the careers website integration.